How to Fix Your Sleep Schedule: A 7-Step Plan

 Step 3: Advance Your Bedtime Gradually

 Don't try to fix a three-hour misalignment in one night.
 Instead, move your bedtime earlier by half an hour every two to three days until you reach your target.
+This gradual approach aligns with the pace at which the circadian clock can realistically shift — roughly one to two hours per day under optimal conditions.

 Step 4: Protect Your Wake Time

-Your wake time is the anchor of your sleep schedule.
+Your wake time is the 'anchor' of your sleep schedule.
 It is more important than your bedtime.
-A consistent wake time, including weekends, is the most reliable way to regulate circadian timing and build sufficient sleep pressure to fall asleep at your target bedtime [2].
+A consistent wake time (including weekends) is the most reliable way to regulate circadian timing and build sufficient 'sleep pressure' to fall asleep at your target bedtime [2].

 When your alarm goes off, get up.
 Resist the snooze button.
 Hitting snooze fragments the tail end of your sleep cycle and creates grogginess (“sleep inertia”) that can last for hours.
 If you are exhausted, the solution is an earlier bedtime — not more snooze time.